Agentic AI and Search Agents

 The arXiv paper devotes a substantial section to methodology – the part I had to read twice.

-- Supervised Fine‑Tuning (SFT) – the initial training channel: present the model with input‑output pairs to teach basic behavior.
+- Supervised Fine‑Tuning (SFT) – the initial training stage: present the model with input‑output pairs to teach basic behavior.

 5. Reflections on the Notebook LM Summary